PLANNING DEPARTMENT

 Planning Department Updates

 Below you’ll find a list and short description of things that we’re working on, along with how to find additional information about each topic.
 We hope you find this information useful.
-If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s homepage.
+If you want to follow up with us about any questions you may have, please do so – our contact information is available above under the contact tab.
 Check back from time to time for updates.

 - Town of Davidson Planning Department